Lesson Plan - Get It!

 As these plates move, deep valleys can form underwater.
 These underwater valleys are called trenches and range in depth from 24,000 to 36,000 feet.

 Trenches are mostly unexplored territory because their depth prevents scientists from visiting them.

 - Take out a piece of paper and coloring materials.

-- Using the information you have just read, draw and label your own picture of the ocean floor.
+- Draw and label your own picture of the ocean floor.
 Try to make your drawing different from the one pictured above.

 - Make sure to include each of the underwater features listed above.